-These charges can be negative for generation (i.e. credits).
+These charges can be negative for generation (ie credits).
 Please see the table below for definitions of the terms LV, HV and EHV.

 There are special arrangements in place for Generators whose equipment was connected at EHV before April 2005.
-Refer to Ofgem decision documents about exemptions for pre-2005 generators for more information.

-DNOs are obliged to publish documents about their UoS charges.
+Refer to Ofgem decision documents about exemptions for pre -2005 generators for more information. their UoS charges.
 These cover their UoS charging methodology and a statement of what the charges are for both generation and demand customers.
 You can find these on DNOs' websites.
 You can find out more about the CDCM and the EDCM from DNOs' websites and Charging Arrangements section on Ofgem's website.
 The EDCM and CDCM charging methodology are governed by the DCUSA and are subject to open governance.
+The same governance and change processes as described in the Section Connection Charges-Other Elements apply (page 68).

 Distribution Use of System charges have been and are subject to two of Ofgem's Significant Code Reviews - the Targeted Charging Review (TCR) and the Access and forward-looking charges review.
-For more information see page 136 and 137.
+Significant changes are underway.
+For more information see the next two pages.